prakhattri/slate/source/documentation.html.md

 (FAQResponseFormat1.png)
 3. Click on Change format to view different available formats.
 (ImportFAQ3.png)

 A.	Plain Text:

-⋅⋅* Enter the answer in write answer field and click on Add question set for creating the new question.
+- Enter the answer in write answer field and click on Add question set for creating the new question.
 (ImportFAQ4.png)

 B.	Buttons:

-i)	Enter the title and click on Button to select Link or post back.
+- Enter the title and click on Button to select Link or post back.(ImportFAQ5.png)
-(ImportFAQ5.png)
-ii)	Selecting the Link, add type button title, and enter the URL.
+- Selecting the Link, add type button title, and enter the URL.(ImportFAQ6.png)
-(ImportFAQ6.png)

 C.	Carousel / List:

-i)	Click on carousel or List button in change format view page
+- Click on carousel or List button in change format view page  (ImportFAQ7.png)
-(ImportFAQ7.png)
-ii)	Click on Add card(carousel), Add Item (List), enter the image URL, Title and subtitle (ImportFAQ8.png) iii)	Click on Add Button, select Link or Post back and enter button title and button URL (ImportFAQ9.png)
+- Click on Add card(carousel), Add Item (List), enter the image URL, Title and subtitle(ImportFAQ8.png)
+- Click on Add Button, select Link or Post back and enter button title and button URL(ImportFAQ9.png)

 D.	Image:

-i)	Select Response format as “Image”. ii)	Copy paste the image URL.
+- Select Response format as “Image”.
-(ImportFAQ10.png)
+- Copy paste the image URL.(ImportFAQ10.png)

 E.	SSML:

-⋅⋅* Click on SSML by selecting change format, enter the SSML answer in write answer field.
+- Click on SSML by selecting change format, enter the SSML answer in write answer field.(ImportFAQ11.png)
-(ImportFAQ11.png)

 ### How to add Quick replies:

-⋅⋅* Click on Add Quick replies, enter the title and pay load in the fields type quick reply title and type quick payload respectively.
+- Click on Add Quick replies, enter the title and pay load in the fields type quick reply title and type quick payload respectively.(ImportFAQ12.png)
-(ImportFAQ12.png)
-⋅⋅* For all question able to add tags, below the bot answer.
+- For all question able to add tags, below the bot answer.(ImportFAQ13.png)
-(ImportFAQ13.png)
-⋅⋅* Once after adding the user ask, bot answer and tag field click on Add question set for creating the FAQ.
+- Once after adding the user ask, bot answer and tag field click on Add question set for creating the FAQ.(ImportFAQ14.png)
-(ImportFAQ14.png)

 ### How to add Smalltalk?

 a.
 Select Smalltalk option from the left menu
 b.
 Click on view to edit the answer.
 (SmallTalk1.png)

 ### How to set the minimum confidence score?

 We can set the Minimum confidence score to get the answers from bot.
 If user utterances are less than the minimum confidence score configured then then error message will be displayed.

 a.
 Select the Setting icon image displayed beside bot in left menu.
 b.
 Select General tab.
 c.
 Set minimum confidence score as 65.